Tanzania Opposition Holds First Rally Since Ban Lifted - UrduPoint

 Thousands of Chadema supporters gathered at the Furahisha grounds in the lakeside city of Mwanza, draped in the party's blue, red and white colours.

-"We have been silent for almost seven years but finally, our right is restored and we are ready to move ahead," Mwanza resident Mary Dismas said.
+"We have been silent for almost seven years but finally, our right is restored and we are ready to move ahead," Mwanza resident and party supporter Mary Dismas said.

 President Samia Suluhu Hassan this month lifted the ban introduced by her hard-line predecessor John Magufuli, who was nicknamed "Bulldozer" for his uncompromising leadership style.